Back to overview

 Should candidates use examples of non-legal work experience in their applications?

 Definitely!
-We’d always encourage applicants to draw on a range of experience and we cannot emphasise enough that we’re equally interested in hearing about non-legal positions and roles, as much as insights into and work experience gained in the legal industry.
+We’d always encourage applicants to draw on a range of experience and transferable skills.
+We can’t emphasise enough that we’re equally interested in hearing about non-legal positions as much as insights into and work experience gained in the legal industry.
 We recognise that legal work experience can be extremely difficult to obtain.
 That said, it’s still important for candidates to demonstrate a commitment to pursuing a career in law and increasing their knowledge of the profession.
 For example, looking at open days and virtual industry events, which are typically more attainable than formal work experience.

 What key things about your firm should any good candidate know and be able to talk about?

-It’s absolutely key for us that applicants can confidently talk around our practice offering at Mayer Brown and our key strengths in finance, corporate and high stakes litigation.
-We don’t want candidates to simply list cases or deals we’ve worked on, instead we need to see a genuine interest in the work we do, and why this appeals to them.
+It’s absolutely key for us that applicants can confidently talk around our practice offering at Mayer Brown.
+While we provide a full-service training experience, candidates should demonstrate an understanding of and passion for the main drivers of our business, which are finance, corporate and high stakes litigation.
+We don’t want candidates to simply list cases or deals we’ve worked on – we need to see a genuine interest in the work we do, and why this appeals to them.

 Does your firm run an assessment centre?